top of page

 The short answer: Yes, the pill is safe for most teenagers.

 Most research on the pill focuses on adults, so there’s still a lot we don’t know about how it affects teens.
-Side effects are common (especially during the first 3 months) but everyone experiences them differently.
+Side effects are common12 (especially during the first 3 months) but everyone experiences them differently.

 Side effects may include: